The Ivel plus Ilford CW TX

 The Ilford transmitter (on the left above) allows you to send Morse code.
 It is normally coupled to a simple receiver like the Ivel receiver described on the Simple page.
 The Ilford transmitter can work on any one of the 20 to 80m bands and is ‘crystal’ controlled – this means that it uses either a crystal or a ceramic resonator to determine the transmitted frequency.
 For 80m, there is a suitable 3.58 MHz resonator whose operating frequency can be pulled down by a tuning capacitor to give a tuning range of typically a few 10s of KHz in the CW section of the band.
 Unfortunately, higher frequency resonators are not sufficiently stable and cannot be used above 80m, so you have to use an actual crystal for 20, 30 or 40m – the consequence is that the tuning range on these bands is very limited – a KHz or so!
 This means that 80m is often a good band to experiment and learn CW skills.
 The transmitter produces 1.5W of RF using a 13.8 volt supply and includes an output low pass filter to get rid of unwanted harmonics.
 It also includes a transmit receive relay for switching of your aerial between RX and TX, this is activated automatically when you press the key and has a delay before reverting to reception to cater for the gaps between Morse characters.
 Pressing the key also activates the RX muting electronic switch which prevents unwanted crashing sounds from the RX when transmitting, while still allowing the keyed 725 Hz sidetone oscillator to run and produce audio output through the RX’s audio output amplifier.

-For 80m, the ceramic resonator can alternatively be fitted in the Ivel RX allowing transceiver operation where TX and RX operate on effectively the same frequency!
+For 80m, the ceramic resonator can alternatively be fitted in the Ivel RX allowing transceiver operation where TX and RX operate on effectively the same frequency with single knob main tuning!
 In fact, the RX has to be tuned very slightly off (by the RX’s Fine control) in order to create a beat note but this offset is automatically removed by the Ilford when actually transmitting.
-This arrangement is a little more complicated than separate RX and TX, but it does make operation very much easier!
-This scheme is shown above.
-The standard Ilford kit includes the 3.58 MHz resonator but if you want crystals for the higher bands you need to tell me what is wanted and they cost an extra £2.
-The Ilford kit costs £18.
+This arrangement is a little more electrically complicated than separate RX and TX, but it does make operation very much easier!
+The kits in the picture above are wired this way for 80m.
+The standard Ilford kit includes the 3.58 MHz resonator but if you want crystals for the higher bands you need to tell me what is wanted.
+With a crystal in the Ilford for the higher bands, the tuning of the Ivel and Ilford are no longer linked and they have to be tuned and operated as ‘seperates’; so please ask me about crystals and adding a trimmer to the Ilford when contemplating this form of separate tuning and I will advise the costs.
+The standard Ilford kit costs £18.
 If ordered together, the Ivel and Ilford are discounted to £43.

 The Ilton DSB Transmitter

-This is double sideband phone transmitter intended to go with the Ivel RX.
+This is a double sideband phone transmitter intended to go with the Ivel RX.
 Double sideband is much simpler and cheaper to produce than SSB and it is entirely compatible with stations using SSB – either upper or lower sideband.
 They wont know you are using DSB until you tell them!
-Much like the Ilford above, the Ilton will be crystal controlled except on 80m where there is a suitable 3.69 MHz resonator, which should also permit transceive operation with the Ivel.
+Much like the Ilford above, the Ilton needs to be crystal controlled except on 80m where there is a suitable 3.69 MHz resonator, which allows transceive operation with the Ivel on 80m.
+For the higher bands, they have to be tuned independently.
+Please ask me about these higher bands.
 The transmitter is mounted just behind the Ivel RX (see photo below) with links to the RX for muting when transmitting.
 The Ilton’s speech amplifier is designed for dynamic microphones and uses BS170 MOSFETs driving an SA602 modulator to produce the DSB signal; this is amplified using a high speed op-amp driving the IRF510 output stage (with heatsink) which is followed by low pass filters and the aerial change over relay.
 Peak output is about 1.5W when using 13.8v supplies.

 Should be just the job for across town nattering!
 The price for the Ilton is £24, If ordered together, the Ivel and Ilton are discounted to £49.